 Specifically in a garden area, earthworms are a great way to bring new life to dirt!
 Earthworms dig their way through soil creating pockets of air which loosen and make room for water and nutrients to feed you flowers and vegetables.

 If you have a landscape with a hillside or large areas of compacted soil in your yard then you may experience issues due to runoff.
 Controlling the erosion on your landscape is a necessary part of ensuring that your plants will be able to root and that your hardscape is unable to shift.
-The following techniques can be used to solidify drainage issues and grow plants in otherwise unusable areas.
+The following lawn care techniques can be used to solidify drainage issues and grow plants in otherwise unusable areas.

 Grading has to do with the soil elevation in your landscape.
 When establishing a grade in your design it is important to remember that you will want water to move away from your home’s foundation and exit your lot towards a drainage system.

 Retaining walls are excellent design features that can assist in decreasing the run-off and wearing away of a property.
 They can give large areas definition and act as a defense to erosion by allowing water to seep into stone and other porous materials when soil is compacted.

 Hydroseeding is an option for homeowners that are struggling with getting grass to grow in areas that have problems with erosion.
 This process places a mixture of seed and mulch that solidifies the grasses ability to germinate and grow.

 If you don’t have water run-off problems in your landscape you may suffer from another kind of problem that homeowners encounter…standing pools of water.
 If even a light rain leaves a puddle of water somewhere in your yard then considering ways to incorporate methods of drainage is important.
 Standing water can lead to bugs, dead plant life and unusable space.
 The three ideas listed below are just a few of the methods that can be used to correct poor drainage problems.